 - E-10+ (for Everyone 10+): content is generally suitable for ages 10 and up.
 May contain more cartoon, fantasy, or mild violence; mild language; and/or minimal suggestive themes.

 - T (for Teen): content is generally suitable for ages 13 and up.
 May contain violence, suggestive themes, crude humor, minimal blood, simulated gambling, and/or infrequent use of strong language.

 - M (for Mature): content is generally suitable for ages 17 and up.
 May contain intense violence, blood and gore, sexual content, and/or strong language.

-- A (for Adult Only): content suitable only for adults ages 18 and up.
+- AO (for Adult Only): content suitable only for adults ages 18 and up.
 May include prolonged scenes of intense violence, graphic sexual content, and/or gambling with real currency.

 The ESRB also has a long list of content descriptors to help explain why a game or app got the rating it did.
 Examples include things like nudity, blood, strong language, use of alcohol, and use of drugs.

 Internet monitoring, V-chips, and ratings can help shield kids from inappropriate material, but they can't block everything.
-As a parent, even if you program the V-chip and only buy or download age-appropriate games and apps, it's still important for you to pay attention to what your kids are watching or playing.
-Parents should think of themselves as their child's media coach, someone who can talk about and help them understand what they're seeing.
+Even if you program the V-chip and only buy or download age-appropriate games and apps, it's still important to know what your kids watch and play.
+Think of yourself as your child's media coach — someone who can talk about what they see and help them understand it.

 - How Media Use Can Affect Kids

 Note: All information is for educational purposes only.
 For specific medical advice, diagnoses, and treatment, consult your doctor.